 To really be a kick-ass parent, you also need to be their safe haven.
 You need to be the person they can go to about anything.

 This includes mistakes and messes as toddlers, to really screwing up as a teenager.

-Kids need a safe place to go to, both physically and emotionally.
-If you become that safe haven that they always needs, they will always come back to you.
+Kids need a safe place to go, both physically and emotionally.
+If you become that safe haven that they always need, they will always come back to you.

 So when they face the demands of outside life, of school, of friends, or anything tempting them in the wrong direction, YOU need to be the one they turn to when in need.